 If you experience a wage loss because of a work injury, the wage loss benefits you receive from the insurance company are typically based on your earnings before the injury.

-Using your pre-injury earnings, the insurance company comes up with what is known as your average weekly wage.
+The insurance company comes up with what is known as your average weekly wage, using your pre-injury earnings.
 Your average weekly wage includes all your gross wages, including overtime and bonuses.
 If you have a second job at the time of your injury, your average weekly wage also includes those wages.
 The higher your average weekly wage, the higher the wage loss benefits you receive.

 Generally, the benefits you receive are two-thirds of your average weekly wage.
 It is critical that your average weekly wage is correctly calculated.
 Too many workers have their average weekly wage miscalculated by the insurance company.
 Even a few dollars difference in your average weekly wage can add up to hundreds or thousands of lost dollars over the course of your claim and can also affect the settlement value of your case.